 The right set of HOA communication tools is the one that best fits your community.
 There are many boards that stick to the tried and tested printed HOA newsletter.
-There are also HOAs that have gone high-tech, and have invested into their HOA websites and email updates.
+There are also HOAs that have gone high-tech and have invested in their HOA websites and email updates.

 HOA members do need to consider the cost of printing and mailing HOA newsletters, especially for large communities.
 Printed HOA newsletters also tend to fall behind when it comes to sending out last-minute reminders and immediate advisories to community members.